-Overview of Absolute Eosinophil Count
+Overview of AEC

-What is Absolute Eosinophil Count?
+What is AEC?

 Absolute eosinophil count is increased in allergic or atopic disease, infectious disorders (including parasites), medications, immunologic reactions, skin disorders, pulmonary syndromes, rheumatologic diseases, myeloproliferative neoplasms, and secondary to other malignancies.